 So, if you experience a shaking in the steering wheel you likely have a problem in the front end, and if you can feel it in the seat it is likely in the rear.
 With an expanded focus to include an expert diagnoses of all factors that cause vibrations, you can once again go smoothly down the highway.

-Make it a priority to get your truck inspected if an imbalance is suspected, and feel free to visit one of our TA-Petro locations where we can expose the root of the problem and get you back on the road.
+Make it a priority to get your truck inspected if an imbalance is suspected, and feel free to visit one of our TA Truck Service shops where we can expose the root of the problem and get you back on the road.